To start things off, I thought I'd change it up a bit today and post some thoughts and pictures of our recent days, adventures, and of course fare!

 Less is more.
 Less is more, less is more, less is more.
 I cannot stress that enough.
 Hey, I live in California, where everything (seems to be) is bigger, and yeah you guessed it, more.
 I'm not interested.
 I seriously could care less.
 But it wasn't so long ago that I myself, was so wrapped up in, "what I was supposed to have right now", and "what my house was supposed to look like at this point", and "what I was supposed to be by now", and so on and so on, that I think I somehow lost my way.
 It's never been who I am, and not who I wish to be - but I guess sometimes one gets off track.

 Ok, enough rambling.
-What I want to come across is this....
+What I want to say is this....
 I enjoy maximizing everything.
-Including every inch of my home.
-I wanted a space that was just mine, a place I could go to to create, a sanctuary of sorts that allows me not only the space but also place for me to "set up shop".
+Including every corner in my home.
+I wanted a space that was just mine, a place I could go to to create, a sanctuary of sorts that allows me not only the space but also place for me to be creative.
 I was tired of setting up camp at the kitchen table, only to pack up at the end of the day before I could even begin....
 And herein lies one of my colorful ideas - which by the way wasn't something thought of overnight.
-Many days are involved as I plot how to maximize my home's space.
-And plot, and plot.
-And finally, a haven is born.

 Can you tell this is in our hallway?
 Our upstairs hallway in fact.
 The door you see to the right is Sierra's bedroom, and Monica's is next door even further to the right.
 There's sort of an open space right there, just spacious enough to fit what you see here.
 Like I mentioned, paint jobs are needed; the fabric shelving unit is pretty much my priority right now.